 If you have both Simply Schedule Appointments and the WordPress Block Editor installed, when you’re editing a page with the WordPress Block Editor, you’ll see two modules to choose from under the Widgets header: Appointment Booking Form and Upcoming Appointments.

 Just click on the module you want to add to your page:

 Embed Booking Calendar Using the Appointment Booking Form Module

-The Gutenberg block editor embeds your Booking Calendar in your site to let your visitors book an appointment.
+The Block Editor embeds your Booking Calendar in your site to let your visitors book an appointment.
 Under the Block header on the right side of the screen, there’s a couple other settings:

 Appointment Type Setting

 You can choose to show All Appointment Types, or filter to only display a single Appointment Type Calendar: